EndPointCorp/end-point-blog/2010/02/23/postgresql-ec2-ebs-raid0-snapshot.html.md

 SELECT pg_start_backup('raid_backup');
 ```

-1. Manually inserted a 2nd known test row &amp; 2nd known test view that I don't want to appear in the snapshot after recovery
+1. Manually inserted a 2nd known test row & 2nd known test view that I don't want to appear in the snapshot after recovery

 1. Ran snapshot script which calls ec2-create-snapshot on each of the 4 EBS volumes -- during first run, run serially quite slowly taking about 1 minute total; during second run, run in parallel such that the snapshot point was within 1 second for all 4 volumes